Boxcar87/Godot_UIWindow/README.md

 "T" and "R" keys open windows

-Due to hastiness of demo conversion the key inputs will only work if the scene background is "focused" much more preferable to use Input functionality in Godot.
+Due to hastiness of demo conversion the key inputs will only work if the scene background is "focused".
+Ut us much more preferable to use Input functionality in Godot.

 Settings will persist in AppData/Local/ExampleGame/UISettings.json